Health & Nutrition11 min read

 Average Costs by Breed

-Breeds prone to genetic health issues (Bulldogs, Cavalier King Charles Spaniels, Bernese Mountain Dogs) will pay significantly higher premiums.
-Age is also a major factor -- insuring a puppy is far cheaper than insuring a 7-year-old dog.
+Breeds prone to genetic health issues (Bulldogs, Cavalier King Charles Spaniels, Bernese Mountain Dogs) pay significantly higher premiums.
+Age also plays a massive role.
+Insuring an 8-week-old puppy is far cheaper than insuring a 7-year-old dog.

 Top Pet Insurance Providers Compared